microsoft/bedrock-cli/README.md

 ### Try to be pure

 Write pure function whenever possible.
-Objects and Arrays are passed as pointers in JS, if a function takes in an object or an array with and wants to modify it, de-structure it and modify the new copy and return that copy.
+The _value_ of Objects and Arrays in JS are pointers, if a function takes in an object or an array, modifies it, and returns the the modified value, it has actually mutated the array/object that was passed as an argument (note this only applies to objects and arrays, all other types are pass-by-value).
+This is a style of coding you want to avoid when dealing with JS as multiple functions may take in the same object as an argument throughout your code and the ordering of the functions cannot be assured when dealing with async code.

+Instead, what we want to do is create copies of the information in your function and return a modified copy of the original using the `...` (spread) operator.
 This will allow you to be more confident that async code is able to still evaluate the same data that you initially passed it even if the event loop caused your code to run out of order.

 ```typescript
 interface IHuman {